Abundance of support while you train

 The fact that the course is primarily teaching based provides you with so much classroom time that behaviour management develops over time - the more time spent teaching the better.
 Seminars also provide a number of different techniques that help you develop your behaviour management techniques - for me the best way to develop this was by teaching!

 There’s no better time to start teacher training, you’ll also be financially supported – you could receive a bursary of £26,000 while you train as a teacher.
-There’s even support before you apply with our free Premier Plus service, when your register with Get Into Teaching.
+There’s even support before you apply with our free Teacher Training Adviser service, when your register with Get Into Teaching.